climatecourseukzn/climatecourseukzn.github.io/pages/lectures.md

 title: Lecture Materials
 ---

 Below are the links to lecture notes, materials, and additional reference materials.
+All the session videos are downloadable and will be available up to 31st December 2024.

 <h3> Week 1 - Materials:</h3>